How Is Addiction Treated?

-A successful treatment plan should address every factor that leads to addiction including the physical dependence, the mental or psychological dependence, the outside influences that lead people to addiction and the predisposed risk factors that people can’t control.
+A successful treatment plan should address every factor that leads to addiction including physical dependence, mental or psychological dependence, the outside influences that lead people to addiction and the predisposing risk factors that people can’t control.

 Staying on Track:

 The most important step in the journey to an addiction-free life is to stay on track once you’ve started.
 Having a structured plan with direction from a medical professional and friends, family, or a support group to rely on will keep someone from turning back to alcohol when treatment becomes difficult.